THGLab/H2Combustion_AL/README.md

     conda install -c conda-forge plumed py-plumed
     pip install rmsd

+This should take ~20 minute to install.
 Now, you can run combust and md modules anywhere on your computer as long as you are in the `torch-gpu` environment.

+## OS requirement
+This package is supported for macOS and Linux.
+The package has been tested on the following systems:
+macOS: Big Sur (11.4)
+Linux: x86_64 GNU/Linux

 ## Guidelines